xlanex6/nuxt-nhost/README.md

 **DO NOT USE IN PRODUCTION**

-is Not publish to NPM wet
+is Not publish to NPM yet

 ## TODO